Thiru1814/Material-Machine-Learning-Programming-/README.md

 Build a unsupervised learning model to get the overall look on correlation between various groups of internstic parameters of atoms in a alloys Material Databases or Datasets.
 ## Polymer'5 properties peridictions
 Kaggle Compeidation

+now the wMAE is 0.14%.
+But my goal is less than 0.00014%

+New Feature is required for more optimization techniques